 This include functional as well as non functional testing

 8. Stress Testing

-In this we gives unfavorable conditions to the system and check how they perform in those condition.
+In this, we give unfavorable conditions to the system and check how they perform in those conditions.

 (a) Test cases that require maximum memory or other resources are executed (b) Test cases that may cause thrashing in a virtual operating system (c) Test cases that may cause excessive disk requirement